apache/apisix/docs/en/latest/plugins/ua-restriction.md

 ## Disable Plugin

-When you want to disable the `bot-restriction` plugin, it is very simple, you can delete the corresponding json configuration in the plugin configuration, no need to restart the service, it will take effect immediately:
+When you want to disable the `ua-restriction` plugin, it is very simple, you can delete the corresponding json configuration in the plugin configuration, no need to restart the service, it will take effect immediately: